rad-corps/toy-robot/README.md

 Classes and structs have been implemented where I felt they made sense, but I have not tried to shoehorn the entire design into object oriented patterns.

 I have tried to demonstrate a flexible design by allowing the unit tests, file input and `std::cin` options within the same executable via optional command line flags.
+Arguably the tests should be in their own project which could allow easy switching via setting the startup project, but I wanted to keep this as self contained as possible for easy portability between compilers.
+I would generally seperate tests into their own binary in a larger application.

 ## Feedback
 Please get in touch with me at `hulbert dot adam at gmail dot com` for feedback on this submission